Postgraduate courses in Language and Communication Impairment in Children: PG Certificate/PG Diploma/MSc

 - Optional modules:

-- Communication Diversity and Difficulties topics may include: developmental language disorder (specific language impairment), autism and autistic spectrum disorders, dyslexia, literacy: special topics, multilingualism, adolescence, early years, language and the environment)
+- Communication Diversity and Difficulties topics may include: developmental language disorder, autism spectrum disorder, dyslexia, literacy: special topics, multilingualism, adolescence, early years, language and the environment)

 - Case Study